 Are you wasting time and money on an ineffective sourcing process?
 Check out the cost associated with engaging internal stakeholders in a manual procurement process:

 - Take the salary of each stakeholder

 - Multiply that number by the number of stakeholders involved

 - Multiply that number by % of weeks dedicated to sourcing over the course of the year

 - Multiply that number by % of weekly work hours dedicated to the sourcing process

 If you are not seeing the return, it is time to consider implementing RFP management software.
 RFP management software optimizes outcomes for vendors and buyers and further improves ROI by streamlining the process.
 It will improve the overall quality of purchasing decisions through the consolidation of information, increased stakeholder engagement and time savings.
-Request a free trial of Vendorful to see how an RFP management solution can improve your sourcing process.
+Set up a free account at Vendorful to see how an RFP management solution can improve your sourcing process.